 - Unlawful imprisonment

-- Custodial interference (1st degree and 2nd degree)
+- Custodial interference (1st degree and 2nd degree) - but see the available defenses

 - Rape (1st degree, 2nd degree, 3rd degree)